-10 best apologetics books for teens in 2025
+10 best apologetics books for teens: Tips for the ‘Open Generation’

 When it comes to the best apologetics books for teens, I recommend short books that are relatively easy to read.